School Psychologist - Pennsylvania

-- Training & support: We will provide you with the training and support your needs to be successful.
-We have 24 hour support for our psychologists.
+- Training & support: We will provide you with the training and support you need to be successful.
+We have 24-hour support for our psychologists.

-- Materials Provided: We will supply you with the testing materials (e.g., the WISC-V) at no cost to you.
+- Materials Provided: We will supply you with the testing materials (e.g., the WISC-V) at no cost.